The admission requirements for the master’s programme in Biomedical Sciences depend on your prior qualifications.

 Some candidates need to pass a GRE test.
 The GRE is a standardised test.
 The exam aims to measure verbal reasoning, quantitative reasoning, analytical writing, and critical thinking skills.

 You have to register for this test yourself.
+Plan your test in time.

 Read more about the test